StephenBrown2/pamparser/README.md

 - **Parse PAM configurations** from files, strings, or readers
 - **Edit configurations** programmatically with a fluent API
 - **Write configurations** back to files or strings
+- **Pretty formatting** with automatic column alignment for improved readability
 - **Validate configurations** for common issues
 - **Support both formats**: `/etc/pam.conf` and `/etc/pam.d/*`
 - **Handle complex control syntax** like `[success=ok default=bad]`